 For most computer users, deciding between a PC and a Mac is not usually a life and death decision, but try telling that to the diehard technology buffs, and you will have just stirred up a hornet’s nest.
 The PC or Mac debate is one of those tempests in a technological teapot that never ceases to calm down.
 Some have dubbed it the new Cold War, where getting an unbiased opinion from experts over a simple purchasing decision like a PC or a Mac is often an exercise in futility, leaving you wondering if that old Underwood Five typewriter is still in the attic.

 But do not despair.
-By the end of this article, you should be able to draw your own conclusions about your preferred choice and maybe, even add to the ever-dividing fanbase of either Gates or Jobs.
+By the end of this article, you should be able to draw your conclusions about your preferred choice and maybe add to the ever-dividing fanbase of either Gates or Jobs.

-When deciding between these two computer titans, it’s important to keep in mind what your needs are before coming to any purchasing decision.
-If we were to turn back the clock to the 90s, this decision would have been fairly easy.
-The Mac then was the design and print industry’s choice for all things graphic-orientated.
-The PC on the other hand, was confined to everyday use in the office and the home.
-This would have explained the exorbitant pricing discrepancy between both desktops then.
+When deciding between these two computer titans, it’s essential to consider your needs before purchasing.
+This decision would have been relatively easy if we were to turn back the clock to the 90s.
+The Mac was the design and print industry’s choice for graphic-orientated things.
+On the other hand, the PC was confined to everyday use in the office and the home.
+This would have explained the exorbitant pricing discrepancy between both desktops.

 Today, this distinction has been blurred.
-Although, the Mac still costs more than the average PC,it’s finding itself in more homes and offices than at any other time in Mac history.
-Therefore, dissecting the pros and cons becomes all the more important before investing any kind of cash for these over-sized gadgets.
+Although the Mac still costs more than the average PC,it’ss finding itself in more homes and offices than at any other time in Mac history.
+Therefore, dissecting the pros and cons becomes critical before investing cash in these oversized gadgets.